Bro culture: Lacrosse bro (Lax Bro)

 Lax bro subculture is defined as a laid-back ("chill") lifestyle associated with lacrosse.
 The bounds of the subculture are loose, but its character traits include "understated confidence that critics call arrogance", long hair known as "lettuce," colorful board shorts, flat-brim baseball hats, and colorful half-calf socks.
 The bands O.A.R., Dispatch, and Dave Matthews Band are associated with lax bros.
 Typical lax bro attitude and style are common in middle schools and universities according to a 2012 report in The Boston Globe.
 Enthusiasts praise the subculture's sense of identity and popularization of a sport indigenous to the United States, while detractors take issue with the "preppie/frat boy image that glorifies elitism and wealth, and values flash over hard work".

 Tech bro

 The phenomenon of the tech bro, or brogrammer, sees bro culture take root in the technology industry.
 The term is almost always applied pejoratively, generally in reference to a workplace culture that undervalues people who do not fit into the bro lifestyle, particularly women.
 Brogrammer culture can be contrasted with geek culture, which is said to value ability and passion over image.

 In 2013, former Microsoft game designer Daniel Cook wrote that the company was responsible for developing the bro subculture within video gaming, explaining that the "Xbox put machismo, ultra-violence and chimpboys with backwards caps in the spotlight. [...]
 Gamers were handed a pre-packaged group identity via the propaganda machine of a mega corporation."
 Cook writes that Microsoft has done this in order to distance the Xbox from its console competitors, which were portrayed as "kids platform[s]".

+Gym bro

+Gym bros (also known as 'gym rats') are a subgroup of the bro culture who are often defined as being obsessed with the gym (and fitness in general), stereotyped for centering their personality around the gym, including but not limited to: having strict nutrition and training routines, taking a multitude of dietary supplements (such as creatine, protein powder, pre-workout or omega-3), and wearing sleeveless shirts.

+The gym bro culture has risen considerably beginning the 2020s decade, with a great influence caused by social media and the goal of achieving physiques often unattainable without the use of performance enhancing drugs, which promotes unrealistic expectations for less experienced people.